-This is the question that came to spotlight in Los Angeles and all over California following the sexual harassment scandal involving Hollywood producer Harvey Weinstein.
+This is the question that came to the spotlight in Los Angeles and all over California following the sexual harassment scandal involving Hollywood producer Harvey Weinstein.

-In the past few weeks, dozens of women have come forward to accuse Weinstein of sexual harassment and even sexual assault that have allegedly taken place over a 30-year period.
+In the past few weeks, dozens of women have come forward to accuse Weinstein of sexual harassment and even sexual assault that has allegedly taken place over a 30-year period.
 But one woman, in particular, drew nationwide attention to the use of NDAs, also referred to as confidentiality agreements.

 One of Weinstein’s former assistants in Miramax’s London office came forward to publicly denounce NDAs, and, broke her own vows of secrecy as a result.

 The use of NDAs became a widely-discussed matter in the Weinstein scandal, as this a potential obstacle not only Hollywood actresses, but also employees in other industries might encounter.